Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 restart: () => defaultState()
 ```

-Yepm it can be that simple.
+Yep, it can be that simple.
 Here you called `defaultState()` it returned the state object and you returned that from your reducer.
-Since this is an arrow function and the code block is on one line you can omit the `{}` and `return` keyword.
+Since this is an arrow function and the code block is on one line you can omit the `{}` and `return` keywords.

 # Now Commit